 2nd day venue possibility

 Danceland Ballroom was billed as “Iowa’s Smartest Ballroom” and it would be hard to argue that point.
-The ballroom was built in the heart of downtown Cedar Rapids in 1926 and soon became a popular social destination for all of Eastern Iowa.
-In the early years the ballroom welcomed many of the popular orchestras and big bands of the day – Duke Ellington, Glenn Miller, Count Basie, Woody Herman, Lawrence Welk and Louis Armstrong were some of the bigger names that passed through.
-Danceland Ballroom was built like other ballrooms of the era, it was a place where classic orchestras played to dancers dressed in swanky attire.
-During the WWarII era, single girls gathered at Danceland hoping to meet a handsome soldier.
+The Ballroom was built in the heart of downtown Cedar Rapids in 1926 and soon became a popular social destination for all of Eastern Iowa.
+In the early years the ballroom welcomed many of the popular orchestras and big bands of the day – Duke Ellington, Glenn Miller, Count Basie, Woody Herman, Lawrence Welk & Louis Armstrong were some of the bigger names that passed through.
+Danceland Ballroom was built like other Ballrooms of the era, it was a place where Classic Orchestras played to Dancers dressed in swanky attire.
+During the WW2 era, single girls gathered at Danceland hoping to meet a handsome soldier.
 They danced to tunes of the Swing Era.
 By the time it closed in 1968, patrons had danced to the music of several great musicians.
 Among them were Nat King Cole, Jimmy Dorsey and our Django

-In recent decades, the Academy has undergone several restoration programs and modernization of the stage area.
-The interior of the auditorium is a notable American example of Old World grandeur.
+In recent decades, the Academy has undergone several restoration programs and modernisation of the Stage area.
+The interior of the Auditorium is a notable American example of Old World Grandeur.

-The Coliseum was on the corner of Monroe Street and Windsor Avenue near the Pennsylvania Avenue entertainment area and held 4,500 people.
-The 30,000-square-foot arena opened in April 1939, with seating for 7,000 (through a combination of permanent bleachers, moving bleachers, and folding chairs).
-In May of ‘39, Tommy Dorsey brought his band to the room, inviting dancers to whirl around the polished maple floor.
-The Coliseum kept busy from the war years through the mid-’50s, hosting weekly boxing and wrestling nights, offering roller skating, and housing a variety of events needing plentiful indoor space.
+The Coliseum was on the corner of Monroe Street & Windsor Avenue near the Pennsylvania Avenue entertainment area and held 4,500 people.
+The 30,000-sq-foot arena opened in April 1939, with seating for 7,000 (through a combination of permanent bleachers, moving bleachers, and folding chairs).
+In May of ‘39, Tommy Dorsey brought his Band to the room, inviting dancers to whirl around the polished maple floor.
+The Coliseum kept busy from the War years through the mid-’50s, hosting weekly boxing and wrestling nights, offering roller skating, and housing a variety of events needing plentiful indoor space.
 The building was demolished in July, 2008.